 Border and Immigration Services Certificate of Achievement | BORD_IMIG_CA

-This certificate program is a course of study designed to meet the needs of those wishing to pursue a career in customs and/or immigration.
-Students are advised that Canada Border Services Agency (CBSA) normally requires the completion of a postsecondary diploma or degree for most positions.
-The certificate will focus on the enforcement aspects of customs and immigration.
+The Border and Immigration Services certificate program is a course is designed to meet the needs of those wishing to pursue a career in customs and/or immigration.
+The program will focus on the enforcement aspects of customs and immigration.
 It is currently offered on a part-time basis and in a flexible format to suit busy schedules.
+Note: Canada Border Services Agency (CBSA) normally requires the completion of a postsecondary diploma or degree for most positions.

 The Humber College Border and Immigration Services Certificate program has provided me with a solid foundation of knowledge needed to start my career as a Border Services Officer (BSO).
 This program provided an in-depth view of the daily activities, challenges and responsibilities of a BSO, as well as the many different career paths available in the CBSA and associated organizations.
 Now that I have completed this program I feel I have gained insight into a career that will be both challenging and rewarding coupled with the knowledge and confidence I acquired throughout the program I look forward to the start of a new and exciting career as a BSO.

 Heather Platt - Border and Immigration Services Certificate

 Information on the Canada Border Services Agency (CBSA)